UniversalDevicesInc/UD-Mobile-iOS/README.md

 # Remote Connections
 Remote connection on UD Mobile can be achieved in 3 scenarios.

 First is our managed method using ISY Portal.
 ISY Portal has competitive prices of $23 for the first 2 years and renewals cost of $20 for two years (prices current as of 06/2021).
 If your ISY has not been associated with the ISY Portal in the past we offer a 30 day free trial.
+ISY Portal Installation instructions can be found here https://wiki.universal-devices.com/index.php?title=ISY_Portal_Installation_Instructions

 Second is an unmanaged direct connection.
 The unmanaged method requires a Trusted CA Signed SSL Certificate.
 The Trusted SSL CERT is required for reasons stated below in App Transport Security.
 Instructions on adding a CERT to your ISY can be found here: https://www.universal-devices.com/docs/production/ISY994%20Series%20Network%20Security%20Guide.pdf .
 There are methods to add a Self Signed CERT to the Trusted Key Store on Android, however it is beyond the scope of our support and may require root on some devices.